kourosh-neyestani/chess-clock/README.md

 ## Installing

-In the project directory, you can run: `npm install` And after installation, you can run: `npm start`
+In the project directory, you can run: `npm install`.

+And after installation, you can run: `npm start`

 ## License